France's Sanofi to help Moderna manufacture COVID-19 shots

-PARIS, April 26 (Reuters) - Sanofi will fill and pack millions of Moderna COVID-19 vaccines from September in an effort to help meet the demand for the U.S. drugmaker’s shots, the French company said on Monday.
+Sanofi (SASY.PA) will fill and pack millions of Moderna (MRNA.O) COVID-19 vaccines from September in an effort to help meet the demand for the U.S. drugmaker's shots, the French company said on Monday.

 Sanofi said it would help supply up to 200 million doses of Moderna's vaccine at its Ridgefield facility in New Jersey.
 Financial details of the arrangement were not disclosed.

-The deal marks Sanofi’s third such agreement this year.
-In January, Sanofi pledged to help supply over 125 million doses of a COVID-19 vaccine made by Pfizer and BioNTech from this summer.
+The deal marks Sanofi's third such agreement this year.
+In January, Sanofi pledged to help supply over 125 million doses of a COVID-19 vaccine made by Pfizer (PFE.N) and BioNTech from this summer. read more

-A month later, it said it would fill and finish vials of Johnson & Johnson’s single-shot vaccine at a rate of approximately 12 million doses per month.
+A month later, it said it would fill and finish vials of Johnson & Johnson's (JNJ.N) single-shot vaccine at a rate of approximately 12 million doses per month. read more

-Sanofi said it was still working on developing two COVID-19 vaccines, one in partnership with Britain’s GlaxoSmithkline for which it has started new clinical trials after disappointing early-stage results last year, and another with U.S. company Translate Bio.
+Sanofi said it was still working on developing two COVID-19 vaccines, one in partnership with Britain's GlaxoSmithkline (GSK.L) for which it has started new clinical trials after disappointing early-stage results last year, and another with U.S. company Translate Bio (TBIO.O).

 Our Standards: The Thomson Reuters Trust Principles.